Configuring a WatchGuard XTM with 3CX

-- In this example the name “3CX_SNAT” is given to the SNAT Policy.
+- Enter the name “3CX_SNAT” into the SNAT Policy.

 - Select Static NAT.

 - Select the “External Static IP” under the drop down menu.
-In this example the external IP of the device is 192.168.3.5 which should be used to NAT inbound traffic to the 3CX.
+The external IP of the device should be used to NAT inbound traffic to the 3CX.

 - Click “Save” and the SNAT Policy is now active.